How to Convert Your Sole Prop to an S Corp

 Separate legal entity that pays corporate tax

 Each entity type has benefits and costs.
-For growing firms seeking protection and tax control, an LLC or an S corporation is often attractive.
+Many growing small businesses compare an LLC and an S corporation because both provide liability protection while offering different tax options.

 Video: Which Business Entity is Right for You?